 That solution now includes the Monroe Emergency Reserve Corps, or MERC.
 Launched in October 2018, MERC now includes a group of trained community volunteers who are eligible for an early re-entry placard once their MERC certification is complete.

-“We heard up and down the Keys that people wanted to be allowed back into the Keys sooner for the next storm,” Senterfitt said in 2018 while developing the program that would enable evacuees to return early and ensure they are part of the solution, not the problem.
-“Honestly, it’s amazing to see what’s possible when the government listens to its people.”
+“We heard up and down the Keys that people wanted to be allowed back into the Keys sooner for the next storm,” Senterfitt said while developing the program that would enable evacuees to return early and ensure they are part of the solution, not the problem.
+The Monroe Emergency Reserve Corps, now under the leadership of Kim Koch, has trained more than 500 members since 2018.

 “Beginning with ourselves, we will be prepared to work together as emergency response teams to assist our families, neighbors and community in a time of disaster or need through volunteer services that protect life, environment and property,” states the MERC vision.
 “We are committed to providing the best public service through education, training and volunteer service.
 Our vision is to support first responders with trained volunteers that organize themselves at the time of disaster or need and provide immediate assistance.”